 Without warning, I’ve been thrust into a new chapter of my life.

-Only four months have passed since my idyllic weekend on the Isle of Raasay, yet it feels like a lifetime ago.
+Only four months have passed since my idyllic weekend on the Isle of Raasay.
+Yet, it feels like a lifetime ago.
 At the time of my last post, I was happily cruising along, unaware of any major obstacles on the horizon.
-They say that bad luck comes in threes and I was clobbered with a triple whammy when, in the five weeks leading up to my wedding in May, I was unexpectedly made redundant from my day job of nearly nine years; I suddenly lost my granny, the last of my beloved grandparents; and I was devastated when my dad was diagnosed with a cancerous brain tumour.
+They say that bad luck comes in threes.
+I was clobbered with a triple whammy when, in the five weeks leading up to my wedding in May, I was unexpectedly made redundant from my day job of nearly nine years; I suddenly lost my granny, the last of my beloved grandparents; and I was devastated when my dad was diagnosed with a cancerous brain tumour.

 With the passing of time, I’ve had space to reflect on what’s happened and set a new course for myself.
 In times like these, you can either sink or swim.
 In my mind, once you’ve plumbed the depths and come face-to-face with some of your deepest fears, the only way is upwards, towards the sunlight.

-I will also be announcing details of upcoming landscape photography workshop tours before the end of the summer at www.karenthorburn.com/workshops.
-These will be suited to beginners and more experienced photographers alike, whether you’re shooting with a mobile phone, compact camera or DSLR, and will include multi-day excursions on the North Coast 500 route and the Fife coast, in addition to single day outings on the Black Isle near Inverness.
+I’ll also be announcing details of upcoming landscape photography workshop tours before the end of the summer.
+These will be suited to beginners and more experienced photographers alike, whether you’re shooting with a mobile phone, compact camera or DSLR.

 Before the upheaval in spring, I’d promised myself another long distance walk this year.
 As much as I enjoyed walking the Fife Coastal Path in 2014, I’ve decided to follow my own route instead of another of Scotland’s Great Trails this time around.
 My plan is to walk the ~55 miles around the perimeter of the Black Isle; the Highland peninsula which I’ve called home since 2013.